Lettering with Capitals

 Carolingian-style letterforms

 This style of calligraphy is a good choice for longer poems and quotations.
-It is vertical, therefore easier to read, and relates to present-day fonts, so is a familiar set of letters.
-Some calligraphers use the traditional heavier ascenders; I have chosen to keep them slim.
+It is easy to read, and relates to present-day fonts, so is a familiar set of letters.
 Here are some examples where I have used my own particular adaptation of this style.

 IMG_7897

 ALBERTA BOUND -excerpt from lyrics by Paul Brandt, lettering and boots by Renate.
-Another two versions of Alberta Bound is written in “Neuland” below.
+Another version of Alberta Bound is written in “Neuland” below.

 Carolingian letters - Renate